Raku/doc/README.md

 An HTML version of this documentation can be found at [https://docs.perl6.org/](https://docs.perl6.org/).
 This is currently the recommended way to consume the documentation.

-There is also a command line tool called "p6doc".
+There is also a command line tool called `p6doc`, which you can use to browse the documentation once it's installed (see below).

 (If you are browsing this repository via GitHub, it will not display most files correctly, because this is Perl 6 Pod, and GitHub assumes Perl 5 Pod).